Top of the page

 Accept support from others.
 A helping hand at the right time can make all the difference.
 For example, ask family or friends to pick up a few items at the grocery store.

-You will meet other caregivers and learn new ways to deal with challenging situations.
+You will meet other caregivers and learn new ways to manage challenging situations.
 Visit www.canada.ca/en/employment-social-development/corporate/seniors/forum.html to find resources in your area.

 This includes dental checkups.
 Even if you have always been healthy, you need to stay healthy.
 Know about the signs of depression, and watch for them not only in the person you are caring for but also in yourself.
 If you have feelings of lingering sadness or hopelessness, talk with your doctor.